Predictive Process Model Monitoring using Recurrent Neural Networks: Methodology and Implementation

-Once the presence of all constraints is mined and stored per activity pair, per trace, i.e., 3D matrices or tensors, a predictive model can be trained over the data.
-To do this, we use two LSTM-based topologies capable of capturing high-dimensional inputs.
-Various considerations regarding their setup and parametrisation have to be considered.
+Once the presence of all constraints is mined and stored per activity pair per trace, i.e., 3D matrices or tensors, a predictive model can be trained over the data.
+To do this, we use two LSTM-based topologies capable of capturing high-dimensional inputs, an encoder-decoder setup with an increasing amount of layers, and a ConvLSTM with convolutions per time step.

-Encoder-decoder LSTMs excel especially in the area of sequence-to-sequence text translation \cite{DBLP:conf/emnlp/ChoMGBBSB14}.
-They map high-dimensional (typically word) vectors to output sentences, similar to the presence of constraints in the tensors.
-They create sequence embeddings by, layer per encoding/decoding layer, capturing latent dimensions in the input/output time steps.
-In the case of PAM, we need to transform the 3D activity-activity-constraint representation into a flat one.
-The power of this network topology is based on the number of latent dimensions that are used before feeding the encoded data to the LSTM core layer, and how many layers are used to reduce the dimensionality of the data.
+The encoder-decoder setup is used by stacking layers of LSTMs with a decreasing and subsequent increasing number of neurons.
+To this purpose the 3D activity-activity-constraint representation $R_{t_w}$ is transformed into a flat one $R^*_{t_w}\in \{0,1\}^{A\cdot A \cdot C}$.
+Then, a number of hidden encoder LSTM layers is introduced with a decreasing amount of neurons until a vector $z\in\mathbb{R}^e$ is obtained as an $e$-dimensional representation of the initial input vector.
+Finally, $z$ is upscaled through the same number of decoder layers with an increasing amount of neurons, effectively mirroring the input stage towards the output.

+The ConvLSTM setup is adapted to the case of $\mathbf{R}_{t_{w}}$ which is a 3D tensor which changes over time.
+Time-based 3D convolutions are used as convolutions in the originally defined 2D setup of ConvLSTMs \cite{DBLP:conf/nips/ShiCWYWW15}: